dotnet/runtime/src/mono/wasi/README.md

 ### 4. Debug it

-Finally, you can build and debug the sample:
+Also, you can build and debug the sample:

 ```
 cd sample/console